 The following result on smoothness of the moduli space can be proved, for example, from the standard slice method construction referred to above. \begin{proposition} Let $(E,\varphi)$ be a stable $G$-Higgs bundle.
 If $(E,\varphi)$ is simple and then $(E,\varphi)$ is a smooth point in the moduli space.
 In particular, if $(E,\varphi)$ is a simple $G$-Higgs bundle which is stable as a $G^{\CC}$-Higgs bundle, then it is a smooth point in the moduli space. \end{proposition}

 Suppose that $G$ is semisimple and $(E,\varphi)$ is stable and simple.
-Then a local universal family exists (see \cite{schmitt:2008}) and hence the dimension of the component of the moduli space containing $(E,\varphi)$ equals the dimension of the infinitesimal deformation space $\HH^1(C^{\bullet}_{G}(E,\varphi))$.
+If a (local) universal family exists then the dimension of the component of the moduli space containing $(E,\varphi)$ equals the dimension of the infinitesimal deformation space $\HH^1(C^{\bullet}(E,\varphi))$.
 We shall refer to this dimension as the \textbf{expected dimension} of the moduli space.

-Moreover, since in this situation $\HH^0(C^{\bullet}_{G}(E,\varphi))=\HH^2(C^{\bullet}_{G}(E,\varphi))=0$, the expected dimension can be calculated from Riemann--Roch as follows.
+Moreover, since in this situation $\HH^0(C^{\bullet}(E,\varphi))=\HH^2(C^{\bullet}(E,\varphi))=0$, the expected dimension can be calculated from Riemann--Roch as follows.

 \begin{proposition} Let $G$ be semisimple.
 Then the expected dimension of the moduli space of $G$-Higgs bundles is

 \end{proposition}